tinosteinort/flda-core/README.md

             .registerWriter(DataDescriptor.AMOUNT, new IntegerAttributeWriter(StringFitter.Alignment.RIGHT, ' '))
             .build();
 ```
-It is also possible to register Readers and Writers for Atributes, instead of Classes.
+It is also possible to register readers and writers for attributes, instead of classes.
- Because of this, Customization is possible.
+ Because of this, customization is possible.

-Get the Content of the File in `FixedLengthString`s:
+Get the content of the File in `FixedLengthString`s:
 ```java
 List<FixedLengthString> data =
         Files.readAllLines(Paths.get("Data.txt"))